Ohio Alzheimer's Care Facilities

 Dr. Roy A. Burkhart Center

-Dr. Roy A. Burkhart Center is an Alzheimer’s care home that provides services in Columbus, OH and Franklin county.
-Dr. Roy A. Burkhart Center offers 74 secured Alzheimer’s units.
-Dr. Roy A. Burkhart Center can be toured at 1802 Riverside Drive in the 43212 zip code and provides amenities like daily recreation, Alzheimer’s-friendly menus and personalized care plans.
+Dr. Roy A. Burkhart Center is a dementia & Alzheimer’s facility that offers services in Columbus, OH and Franklin county.
+Dr. Roy A. Burkhart Center offers 74 secured units.
+Dr. Roy A. Burkhart Center can be visited at 1802 Riverside Drive in the 43212 zip code and offers amenities like secure walking paths, dementia and Alzheimer’s programs and behavior management.

 • Phone(888) 261-3890